pinskylab/biscay_range_shifts/README.md

+Latest results are found in Output_Rho/Grid folder.
+Script folder contains the code to run the model with covariates.
-Figures refer to those plots regarding the effort whereas output incudes those plots obtained with the model
+Figures folder refer to those plots regarding the effort
+Output incudes old plots